Brouwer–Heyting–Kolmogorov interpretation

-In mathematical logic, the Brouwer–Heyting–Kolmogorov interpretation, or BHK interpretation, of intuitionistic logic was proposed by L. E. J. Brouwer and Arend Heyting, and independently by Andrey Kolmogorov.
+In mathematical logic, the Brouwer–Heyting–Kolmogorov interpretation, or BHK interpretation, is an explanation of the meaning of proof in intuitionistic logic, proposed by L. E. J. Brouwer and Arend Heyting, and independently by Andrey Kolmogorov.
 It is also sometimes called the realizability interpretation, because of the connection with the realizability theory of Stephen Kleene.
 It is the standard explanation of intuitionistic logic.

 The interpretation

 The interpretation states what is intended to be a proof of a given formula.
 This is specified by induction on the structure of that formula: